12fei/LoL-TFT-Champion-Masking/README.md

 Its masks selected champions like Gangplank<br>
 ![Masked Gankplank](https://github.com/tufanYavas/LoL-TFT-Champion-Masking/blob/master/images/maskedimg.png)

-It works well but is a little slow.
+It works fine but is a little slow.
 Detects in one second.
 Because of using tesseract.

 ### Installation For Windows
 - [Download](https://github.com/UB-Mannheim/tesseract/wiki) and install tesseract.